Home

 The Western Antique Aeroplane and Automobile Museum!
 That's a long name, so we've lovingly shortened to WAAAM.

-1937 Aeronca LC flying in front of Mt.
-Hood
+1937 Aeronca LC

-The museum is staffed with Volunteers and is kept open with admission tickets, donations, memberships and gift shop sales.
+The Museum is staffed with Volunteers and is kept open with admission tickets, donations, memberships and gift shop sales.
 We receive no state or federal funding.

 When you see what we have... you will be awed.